English

 Prerequisite: English II Honors Recommended, Credit: 1, Grade: 11, Weight: H

-Further development of critical skills in reading, writing, thinking, and viewing, through the study of American Literature.
-Learn research and documentation techniques by completing a research paper.
+Further development of critical skills in reading, writing, thinking, and viewing, through the study of American literature, critiques, and historical documents.
+Learn research and documentation techniques by completing and presenting a research product.

 ENGLISH IV